ppromponas/ppromponas.github.io/_pages/about.md

 <h1>About Me</h1>
 <br>
 <span style="padding-top:7px;color:LightSlateGray;font-weight:600;font-size:19px">
 My name is Panagiotis (Panos) Promponas and I am from Naxos, a beautiful Greek island.
 I am a third year Ph.D. student at Yale's Electrical Engineering department, where I recently received my M.Sc..
 I am also a research assistant at [Yale Institute for Network Science (YINS)](https://yins.yale.edu).
 I am broadly interested in the optimization and modeling of networking systems.
 My advisor is Prof. [Leandros Tassiulas](https://seas.yale.edu/faculty-research/faculty-directory/leandros-tassiulas).
-We are currently working on the development of scheduling and routing policies for Quantum Networks as well as for Wireless Directional Networks.
+We are currently working on (i) the development of scheduling and routing policies for Quantum Networks and Wireless Directional Networks, and (ii) resource allocation and modeling for Distributed Quantum Computing.
 </span>

 <span style="color:LightSlateGray;font-weight:600;font-size:19px">